 It takes approximately 1,000 milliamps (1 amp) of current to light a 100 watt bulb.
-The following effects can be expected from just a fraction of that current for a few seconds.
+The table below and the figure on the following page illustrate that a small amount of current for a few seconds or more can be fatal.